pivotal/docs-tap/external-secrets/vault-example.hbs.md

 - Install the Tanzu CLI.
 The Tanzu CLI includes the plug-in `external-secrets`.
   For Tanzu CLI installation, see [Tanzu CLI](../install-tanzu-cli.hbs.md).

 - Have a running instance of HashiCorp Vault.
-In this instance, there will be a secret defined with a key `eso-demo/reg-cred`.
+In this instance, there is a secret defined with the key `eso-demo/reg-cred`.

 ## <a id='eso-vault-setup'></a> Set up the integration